torvalds/linux/Documentation/core-api/symbol-namespaces.rst

 Missing namespaces imports can easily be detected at build time.
 In fact, modpost will emit a warning if a module uses a symbol from a namespace without importing it.
-MODULE_IMPORT_NS() statements will usually be added at a definite location (along with other module meta data).
+MODULE_IMPORT_NS("") statements will usually be added at a definite location (along with other module meta data).
 To make the life of module authors (and subsystem maintainers) easier, a script and make target is available to fixup missing imports.
 Fixing missing imports can be done with::